Choosing Dressage Tack for Your Horse

 - Snaffle Bridle: This is the most common type of bridle used in dressage.
 It consists of a snaffle bit, a Cavesson noseband, and a browband.
 Snaffle bridles are suitable for horses at all levels of training and provide direct communication between the rider’s hands and the horse’s mouth.

-Traditional Snaffle vs Double Bridle Options
+Traditional Snaffle vs. Double Bridle Options

 Here are some pros and cons to help you make an informed decision: